 How Polyhydroxy Acids May Help with Acne

-Polyhydroxy Acids Work to Clear Acne by Exfoliating the Surface of the Skin, Increasing Antioxidants, Increasing Skin Moisture, Decreasing Hyperpigmentation, and Promoting the Penetration of Acne Medications
+Polyhydroxy Acids May Work to Clear Acne a Small Amount by Exfoliating the Surface of the Skin, Increasing Antioxidants, Increasing Skin Moisture, Decreasing Hyperpigmentation, and Promoting the Penetration of Acne Medications

-They may also be useful in treating acne through their ability to exfoliate the surface of the skin, increase antioxidants in the skin, increase skin moisture, and promote the penetration of acne medicines.
-However, we only have one study to date.
-It shows a 20% clearing of acne due to polyhydroxy acids.
-Therefore, if they can in fact help reduce acne, it is likely to a relatively minor degree, so they should be used alongside other acne medications.
+However, only one study to date has studied topical polyhydroxy acids on people with acne.
+It showed a 20% clearing of acne.
+Therefore, if polyhydroxy acids can in fact help reduce acne, it is likely to a minor degree.
+For this reason, they should be used alongside other acne medications.

 Polyhydroxy acids may also help with the appearance of skin by reducing skin discoloration, and decreasing signs of aging.